Curved Page Divider

 The Necessities of Being a Foster Parent

 While there are many requirements for foster children, there are some simple human necessities that you should consider for foster kids (or any kids, for that matter).
-Let's take a quick look at these seemingly obvious necessities before diving into the weeds more regarding financial responsibilities.
+Let's take a quick look at these seemingly obvious necessities before delving into the details regarding financial responsibilities.

 Food

-While children seven and under may not require the same caloric intake as teenagers, they are still growing children who need to be fed nutritious foods to continue healthy growth and give energy and nutrition to support an active lifestyle.
+While children seven and under may not require the same caloric intake as teenagers, they are still growing children who need to be fed nutritious foods to support healthy growth and provide energy and nutrition to maintain an active lifestyle.

-The average cost of feeding a five-year-old child in America is somewhere in the $150 per month range, depending on your thriftiness and the child's taste.
+The average cost of feeding a five-year-old child in America is approximately $150 per month, depending on one's thriftiness and the child's dietary preferences.

 This doesn't include extras like the occasional pizza night, treats, or eating out.
-These things will likely push that total closer to the $200 per month range.
+These factors will likely push the total closer to $200 per month.

-Giving foster kids a nutritious meal shouldn't cost a whole heap of money.
-Old tricks like sticking to the outside aisles of the grocery store and clipping coupons can go a long way toward making nourishing meals affordable for foster children.
+Providing foster kids with a nutritious meal shouldn't be expensive.
+Old tricks, such as sticking to the outside aisles of the grocery store and clipping coupons, can make nourishing meals affordable for foster children.

 Food Assistance Programs

 The Virginia Department of Social Services provides food assistance programs to eligible families.
 In conjunction with the USDA, the VDSS offers a Supplemental Nutrition Assistance Plan (also known as SNAP).
-This program may make you ineligible for foster parents as they must be financially stable to support themselves and the foster children.
+This program may make you ineligible for foster parenting, as foster parents must be financially stable to support themselves and the foster children.

 Transportation

 An ability to provide some transportation is not just vital for everyday life; it's essential when you have children in foster care in Virginia in your care.
 As we all know, children are prone to accidents no matter their age, and it is an absolute necessity to have the ability to get the child or children to the hospital or another emergency service as needed.
-If you do not have a car when being licensed, this may hinder your steps to becoming a foster parent but working with your home study team to see if you have a strong vehicle plan before a foster youth comes to your home.
+If you do not have a car when being licensed, this may hinder your steps to becoming a foster parent.
+However, working with your home study team to develop a strong vehicle plan before a foster youth comes to your home can help address this issue.
 All Foster care programs will carefully look for this in the home study process and pre-service training.

 School and Extracurriculars

-Even if you choose to homeschool the child, you have been entrusted with fostering.
+Even if you choose to homeschool the child, you have been entrusted with the task of fostering.
 It's essential to have the ability to socialize the child with other kids their age.
-This is an expectation of foster care in Virginia, and you will receive a monthly allowance within the allowances to help offset the costs.
+This is an expectation of foster care in Virginia, and you will receive a monthly allowance to help offset the costs.

-Many parents and foster parents choose to engage their children in extracurriculars like a youth sports league, Boys or Girls Scouts, or another civic youth organization.
+Many parents and foster parents choose to engage their children in extracurricular activities, such as a youth sports league, Boy Scouts, Girl Scouts, or another civic youth organization.

 Car Payments